Edmond Public Schools

 - Russell Doughty

-Fine Arts Institute faculty members included are: Jen Hustis, Mandy Steward, Jackie Nelson, Erin Lathum, Angie Myers and Tamara Arnoldy.
+Fine Arts Institute faculty members included are: Jen Hustis, Mandy Steward, Jackie Nelson, Erin Lathum, Angie Myers, Nikki Miesse and Tamara Arnoldy.
 The Art in Schools program is made possible by public and private funding.
 The Fine Arts Institute is Edmond’s non-profit community arts organization offering educational enrichment to youth and adults in the visual and performing arts.

-Adults with dementia engage in a special class led by art therapists while caregivers relax over coffee provided by Edmond’s Cafe Evoke.
+Adults with dementia engage in a special class led by art therapists while caregivers relax and enjoy a cup of coffee.